quangxuan98765/Fraud-Detection/docs/TECHNICAL_DOCUMENTATION_DETAILS.md

 ## 4.1 Dataset Characterization and Analysis

 The fraud detection system is built upon the PaySim dataset, a synthetic financial transaction dataset that simulates mobile money transfers.
 This dataset provides a controlled environment with labeled fraudulent transactions, making it ideal for evaluating detection methodologies.
-The dataset contains approximately 6.3 million total transactions, with fraudulent transactions comprising only 0.5% of all records—creating a significant class imbalance that mirrors real-world fraud detection challenges.
+The dataset contains approximately 6.3 million total transactions, with fraudulent transactions comprising 1.291% of all records—creating a significant class imbalance that mirrors real-world fraud detection challenges.

 ### 4.1.1 Dataset Statistical Properties